custom-app/ngx-customapp-sdk/README.md

 ## customapp-rxjs-websocket

 A package for a websocket life cycle management.

 [Documentation starts here](https://custom-app.github.io/ngx-customapp-sdk/interfaces/packages_rxjs_websocket_src.WebSocketControllerConfig.html)

+This package:

 - Is not only an Angular package.
 - Based on RxJs.
 - Works with a single type for request messages and a single type for response messages.
 - Support an auto reconnect.
 That is a part of the error handling, cos usually there is no way to handle the socket error, other than just reopen socket.
 - A support for a request buffer.
 A support for not adding requests to the buffer, different buffers for authorized and unauthorized requests, and a support for setting the queue length.
 - Supports sending an authorization request(s) just after the opening.
 Reconnect have to repeat the autorization.
 - Supports sending a subscription request(s) just after the authorization.
 - Counts successful and unsuccessful opening tries.